subquery/documentation/docs/subquery_network/node_operators/maximise-apy.md

 ### Weekly tasks - Claim rewards

-If you don't frequently claim your rewards (e.g. once a week), delegators can see this and may decide against delegating to support you.
+If you don't frequently claim your rewards (e.g. once a week), Delegators can see this and may decide against delegating to support you.
 Make sure you claim your rewards frequently (e.g. once a week), and ideally as soon as they become available after the end of the past Era.

-Alternatively, ensure enough ETH balance is in your Controller Account so that rewards can be collected automatically.
+If you are running v2.2.1 or later, rewards are collected automatically.
 This will result in an Era Reward Collection status of “Frequent” on the [All Node Operators](https://app.subquery.network/indexer/all-indexers) dashboard meaning that your Delegators can also receive their rewards.
+Be sure though that enough ETH balance is in your Controller Account for automatic collection.

 ### Weekly tasks - Check for new project versions